go1dshtein/pgv/docs/pgv.5.md

 -->

 ###NAME
-pgv - PostgreSQL schema versioning tool configuration file.
+pgv.yaml - PostgreSQL schema versioning tool configuration file.

 ###DESCRIPTION
 **pgv** is schema versioning tool for PostgreSQL.
+It is best if **pgv.yaml** is located in top of project repository.
+File can contains sections and options described below, otherwise default values will be used.

 ###VCS
-This section describes version control system(e.g.: git, hg, ...) that you want to use.
+This section describes version control system(e.g.: *git*, *hg*, ...) that you want to use.
 Key **provider** defines type of vcs, by default it is git.
 Other keys are provider dependant.
 If option **url** is not defined then working directory will be used.